 What is vitamin - vitamins definition

-Vitamins are small organic compounds which are necessary for the proper functioning of our bodies.
+Vitamins are small organic compounds that are necessary for the proper functioning of our bodies.
 They are classified as micronutrients because we need them in rather small amounts - usually a few milligrams (mg) a day, or sometimes even micrograms (μg).
 The human body cannot synthesize most vitamins, therefore we must obtain them from our diet.
 Vitamin D is an exception, as it can be synthesized in the skin when we are exposed to sunlight.
+To know how much vitamin D you need to supplement (as our bodies are not able to make all of it, especially without sufficient sunlight), check the vitamin D calculator.

 Insufficient vitamin intake may result in vitamin deficiency, which may manifest as various symptoms and diseases.
 Due to good food availability and the production of vitamin supplements, vitamin deficiencies are less common nowadays.
 However, they do still occur in some parts of the world.
 There are thirteen vitamins, which are grouped into two categories: fat-soluble vitamins and water-soluble vitamins.
 Read the next sections to find out the difference between them.